rbracco/covidcompare/README.md

 #### Hospital Data
 - [HIFLD Hospital Dataset](https://hifld-geoplatform.opendata.arcgis.com/datasets/hospitals) - Taken and cleaned as they use "-999" beds to represent NaN.

-## Local Development

-This project depends on an api key from Mapbox.
-[Generate one here.](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/)

 ## Contribute